-moments of the nominal yield curve as well as the dynamics of its slope.
-This is remarkable given that it can be regarded as a parsimonious two factor model of the yield curve with the factors being estimated from macro aggregates without any reference to prices.
+Notwithstanding its shortcomings, the model does a decent job in explaining the unconditional moments of the nominal yield curve as well as the dynamics of its slope.
+This is remarkable given that-because of the two-step estimation procedure-it can be regarded as a parsimonious two factor model of the yield curve with the factors being estimated from macro aggregates without any reference to prices.